 Vladimír Pucholt

-Vladimír Pucholt (born 30 December 1942) is a Czech-Canadian actor and physician.
+Vladimír Pucholt (born 30 December 1942) is a Czech-Canadian physician and former actor.
+His specialization are pediatrics and neonatology.

 Details